clique-orbital/clique2/DeveloperGuide.md

 ### Groups
 :two_men_holding_hands::two_women_holding_hands:

 Groups are essentially chat rooms.
 They store all the members unique identification (UID), the messages between the members, and the events of that group.
 A user can create a group with his contacts (those who have signed up with Clique already), give a group name and upload a group picture.
-Once that is done, the information will be send to our database, users can start texting each other in the group.
+Once that is done, the information will be send to our database, and users can start texting each other in the group.
 At the moment of writing, anyone can remove other members of that group inside the group information screen.
 Members can also edit the group’s display photo and group name.
+This work by updating/removing the data in the database.

 ### Messages
 :speech_balloon::calling: